bareos/bareos/docs/manuals/en/new_main_reference/source/developers/generaldevel.rst

 rules of the GNU Free Documentation License.

 Original author of Bacula and it’s documentation is Kern Sibbald.
-We thank Kern and all contributors to Bacula and it’s documentation.
+We thank Kern and all contributors to Bacula and its documentation.
 We maintain a list of contributors to Bacula (until the time we’ve started the fork) and Bareos in our AUTHORS file.